 Program on Science, Technology and Society at Harvard|

-Mascha Gugganig is a Ph.D. candidate in anthropology at the University of British Columbia, and currently a visiting research fellow at the Harvard STS Program.
+Mascha Gugganig is a Principal Investigator for Citizen Engagement Project at EIT Food.
+She was a visiting research fellow at the Harvard STS Program in 2014-2015.
 Her doctoral dissertation deals with intersections between education and activism in regards to land use, food production, and biotechnology on the Hawaiian island of Kauaʻi.
-While at Harvard, Mascha will write about ways in which students and educators at a Native Hawaiian charter school as well as a wider public on Kauaʻi negotiate meaning of ʻāina (land) in Hawaiʻi, a place that has become a global research center for genetic engineering.
+While at Harvard, Mascha wrote about ways in which students and educators at a Native Hawaiian charter school as well as a wider public on Kauaʻi negotiate meaning of ʻāina (land) in Hawaiʻi, a place that has become a global research center for genetic engineering.

 The overall thesis of her dissertation is to show communities’ and individuals’ expertise of their lives in the intersections of environment-based learning and activism, both at a Hawaiian-focused charter school and among activists concerned about ‘GMOs.’
 These civic epistemologies (Jasanoff 2007) develop against the backdrop of a continual Native Hawaiian sovereignty movement that addresses unique circumstances of US settler colonialism.
 Concurrently, it shares concerns over land use and food production with an emergent food sovereignty movement.
 Mascha’s dissertation also scrutinizes the state’s neoliberal public policy through the standardization of meaning – both at a Native Hawaiian charter school as part of the public school system and among a wider Kauaʻi public concerned about the ʻāina.